thor314/obsidian-setup/Getting Started with Obsidian.md

 ## misc self-organization notes:
 - [[thor-Documents and Numbers]] - dump the important documents and numbers
-- [[thor-Nomad Mode Travel Checklist]] - keep organized and don't leave things behind; also see spreadsheet
 - [[thor-Trader Joes grocery list]] - what to get at the grocery store

 ## Spreadsheets